CreepySkeleton/proc-macro-error/README.md

 ## Limitations

-- No support for warnings.
+- Warnings are emitted only on nightly, they're ignored on stable.
-- "help" suggestions cannot have their own span info.
+- "help" suggestions cannot have their own span info on stable, (they inherit parent span).
 - If a panic occurs somewhere in your macro no errors will be displayed.
+This is not a technical limitation but intentional design, `panic` is not for error reporting.

+## MSRV policy

+`proc_macro_error` will always be compatible with proc-macro holy trinity:
+`proc_macro2`, `syn`, `quote` crates.
+In other words, if the trinity is available to you than `proc_macro_error` is available too.

 ## Motivation

 Error handling in proc-macros sucks.
-It's not much of a choice today: you either "bubble up" the error up to the top-level of your macro and convert it to a [`compile_error!`][compl_err] invocation or just use a good old panic.
+There's not much of a choice today: you either "bubble up" the error up to the top-level of your macro and convert it to a [`compile_error!`][compl_err] invocation or just use a good old panic.
 Both these ways suck: